Skip to content

 • CAPPS Hub agencies: CAPPS Hub agencies are responsible for completing their own fiscal year-end process in both CAPPS and SPRS.

 For information on CAPPS fiscal year-end processing, contact your agency’s CAPPS support staff.
-Authorized agency support staff at CAPPS agencies may contact the CAPPS help desk by submitting a support request in the Solution Center or emailing CAPPS.help@cpa.texas.gov for more information.
+Authorized agency support staff at CAPPS agencies may contact the Service Desk by submitting a support request to the CAPPS Service Desk or emailing CAPPS.help@cpa.texas.gov for more information.

 Policy

-SPRS agencies must process transactions in the proper order for the rollover to fiscal 2024.
-All fiscal year-end rollover and September maintenance transactions must be completed by the payroll due dates in September to ensure employees are paid correctly.
+SPRS agencies must process transactions in the proper order for the rollover to fiscal 2026.
+All fiscal year-end (FYE) rollover and September maintenance transactions must be completed by the payroll due dates in September to ensure employees are paid correctly.

-Complete the steps in the SPRS Rollover to Fiscal 2024 Processing Instructions provided in this fiscal policy and procedure (FPP).
+Complete the steps in the SPRS FYE Rollover Processing Instructions provided in this fiscal policy and procedure (FPP).

-Note that agencies must submit an F24 reason code record effective Sept.
-1, 2023, for every active employee.
+Note that agencies must submit an F26 reason code record effective Sept.
+1, 2025, for every active employee.
 See the SPRS Fiscal Year Rollover Records for All Employees (login required) for more information.

 Additional steps are required for employees on temporary assignment or on disciplinary reduction.
-See SPRS Maintenance Before and After the Rollover to Fiscal 2024 in this FPP for more information.
+See SPRS Maintenance Before and After the FYE Rollover in this FPP for more information.

 Introduction